14 Important Questions to Ask About Matching Gifts

 Once donors have submitted their donation, follow up and let them know that their gift can go twice as far!
 If they haven’t submitted a match request to their employer, now is a perfect time to send a follow-up email to get the ball rolling.

-Make phone calls to a narrowed-down list of high-value matching gift donors.
-Basically, it should be those who are more likely to submit a match request.
+You can even go beyond email outreach by calling donors.
+Consider making phone calls to a narrowed-down list of high-value matching gift donors who are more likely to submit a match request.
 Phone calls take more of your staff’s time, but being selective about who you call can add a meaningful human touch to your matching gift outreach.

 Streamlining Your Verification Process